Found Academy useful? A $5 donation by May 14 helps us ship more, faster. Every donor counts (QF matching).

 What You Are Building

-The UQ112x112 Library
+The UQ112x112 Fixed Point Library

-UQ112x112 encodes a number with 112 bits of integer part and 112 bits of fractional part.
-The total is 224 bits, which fits in a uint224.
+UQ112x112 solves this with fixed point encoding.
+The format uses 112 bits for the integer part and 112 bits for the fractional part, totaling 224 bits stored in a uint224.

 Why Overflow Is Intentional